Which 7 examples of poor delivery should I avoid?

 3. Reading Directly

 Another pitfall that new presenters especially tend to fall into is reading directly from their notes or PowerPoint slides.
-As was recommended at the end of Lesson 2, it’s certainly a good idea to use notes to remind yourself of the content of your presentation, but you shouldn’t be seen reading from them directly as this will show that you haven’t sufficiently rehearsed or do not fully know your topic.
+As was recommended at the end of Chapter 2, it’s certainly a good idea to use notes to remind yourself of the content of your presentation, but you shouldn’t be seen reading from them directly as this will show that you haven’t sufficiently rehearsed or do not fully know your topic.
 If you need to, instead simply pause, look at your notes, return your gaze to the audience and continue speaking.

 4. Showing Nerves/Boredom

 Whether you’ve never presented before or have given the same presentation a thousand times, a nervous or bored presenter is not an engaging one for their audience.
-To improve upon a nervous disposition, follow the seven tips for success as outlined in Lesson 2.
+To improve upon a nervous disposition, follow the seven tips for success as outlined in Chapter 2.
 And if you’re bored, well… do your best to hide it; if you don’t, then your audience will likely be bored too.

 5. Overusing Humour